highright1234/highright1234/README.md

 I think minigames server in one server.
 (Like a survival server,minigame server) I think my server will have 5 minigames.
 Umm... u know my coding skill is suck.
-And I making plugins so, please let me know bad codes.
+So please let me know bad codes.
 Im making plugins at Netherald now.

 https://github.com/Netherald/